Malta Global Game Jam 2026

 Can I bring my own equipment?

 Yes!
 Bring any computers, laptops, musical instruments or anything else you think could be used to make a game.
-Of course, this year it's going to be online so you'll probably have your equipment lying around your room anyway.

 We'll give you access to wifi and some prototyping materials, and you can also use our workstations that have some useful software installed.